galactic2005/PEModUtils/README.md

 ## Licensing and Usage

-All files in this repository are licensed under the MIT license.
-The only requirement to use these files is that you leave a copy of the license with its material unaltered.
-You may modify the files in any other way you feel like!
+This utility is free software; you can redistribute it and/or modify it under the terms of the MIT license.
+See [LICENSE](LICENSE) for details.

-It also means credit is optional, but it's appreciated if you decide to!
+Credit is optional, but I highly appreciate it!